s1h/VerifyCodeView/README.md

 [![](https://jitpack.io/v/s1h/VerifyCodeView.svg)](https://jitpack.io/#s1h/VerifyCodeView)

+To get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories: